ljmesi/Bioinfo-template/{{cookiecutter.project_slug}}/docker/README.md

-# Directory contents
+# Contents

-This is the root directory for the project Dockerfile and configuration files required for building the image with it.
+This directory contains Dockerfile and configuration files required for building images for the exploratory analyses as well as for writing the manuscript.